Shōtōkai: Origins

 Although Shotokai is the name of Shotokan Karate association, it has a defined practice method widely known as Shotokai Karate.
-Master Shigeru Egami defined the broad outlines of the new way of practising that he developed after having, in a number of tests, discovered the inefficiency of the karate method developed by other schools until that time.
+Master Shigeru Egami defined the broad outlines of the new way of practising that he developed after having, in a number of tests, thought and concluded there was some inefficiency of the karate method developed by other schools until that time.

 After years of research, Egami found an efficient way of striking by executing the movement in a relaxed state of mind and body.
 This is the basis of Shotokai.
 It focuses on suppleness and relaxation, as opposed to tenseness that generates force.
 Elaborating this basic idea, he suggested new forms of techniques and a new way of practising.

 Shotokai refrains from competition because its founding master Gichin Funakoshi, who was also a Confucianist philosopher and a teacher, used to say that there are no contests in Karate.
 Master Egami wrote: "First of all, we must practise Karate like a combat technique and then, with time and experience, we will be able to understand a certain state of soul and will be able to open ourselves to the horizons of 'jita-ittai' (the union of one with the other) which lay beyond fighting.
 This is the principle of coexistence which enables us to live together in prosperity."

 Shotokai is the keeper of Gichin Funakoshi's Karate heritage, and has for example republished his books for many years.
 It has also kept the art of Shotokan Karate weaponry (primarily the traditional weapon of okinawan bojutsu, or Bō/kon in Japanese) within practice schedule.